 MH: Yeah.
 John just walked away because he told me – I only saw him once after that – he told me that the FBI had told him that he better get out of town.
 You know, before it was too late, or something to that effect.
 So he disappeared.
 And as I recall – as I understand it – he went to work at IBM, out in Pontiac or somewhere.
 Remember, I told you, he was a genius, so he was very – one of the very earliest understanding computers.

-WW: And after you left the League, what did you – did you continue your activism in the early '70s?
+WW: And after you left the League, what did you – did you continue your activism in the early Seventies?

-I said – I said at that time, that it was time for us to have a collective hug of appreciation for what we all had done together.
-And that – I tried to get them to stay off of my birthday, and focus on us – what we had come through – because a lot of people, you know, when they got involved in the movement, their parents were very much opposed to it.
-Family – angry – isolated sometimes, for a while.
-Paid the price – we all paid the price.
+I said at that time, that it was time for us to have a collective hug of appreciation for what we all had done together.
+And that – I tried to get them to stay off of my birthday, and focus on us – what we had come through because a lot of people, you know, when they got involved in the movement, their parents were very much opposed to it.
+Family – angry, isolated sometimes, for a while.
+Paid the price.
+We all paid the price.
 Some people went to jail.
 But we did good, you know.
-I'm very proud of the two watches I got from Local 900, which is the Wayne Assembly, the big plant, and Local 723, which was [unintelligible] plant, and 600 – which I'm like a member there.
+I'm very proud of the two watches I got from Local 900, which is the Wayne Assembly, the big plant, and Local 723, which was [my most happy ?] plant, and 600 – which I'm like a member there.
 So it's been a glorious life.